The Lawless Actions of Lloyd Austin

 There are two scandals here.
 The first is that Austin never informed the White House that he was out of action and had transferred authority to his deputy.
 That’s a major no-no in any organization, but especially with the Secretary of Defense given his place in the presidential succession, his possession of nuclear codes, and the fact that the various US combat commands report directly to him.

 Back during the Obama administration, there was a lot of scuttlebutt about how his various secretaries of defense, notably Hagel and Gates, felt sidelined regarding military matters.
-We now see that same pattern during the Biden administration which places the various military debacles from Afghanistan to the Gaza pier in a new light.
+We now see that same pattern during the Biden administration, which places the various military debacles from Afghanistan to the Gaza pier in a new light.

-However it doesn’t end there.
+It doesn’t end there.

-The OIG found that “…Secretary’s strong desire for privacy about his medical condition that the OIG found was consistent throughout all of the reviewed events.”
+The OIG found that the “…Secretary’s strong desire for privacy about his medical condition that the OIG found was consistent throughout all of the reviewed events.”

 So let’s review: